 In recognition of the changing environment in which pronouncements are developed and applied, APESB undertakes a regular program of review in accordance with its constitutional obligations.
+This regular review process monitors the effectiveness of professional and ethical standards.

 8.1 Six month review